-- 8.27.1 Sensitive information may be collected, among other things, if the individual consents to the collection of that information, or it is required by law.
+3.63 Sensitive information may be collected, among other things, if the individual consents to the collection

+- of that information, or it is required by law.
 In most circumstances health information is sought to enable the School's statutory obligations to be met or to enable it to discharge its duty of care.
-Comments on the issue of collection of sensitive information with consent from young people are contained are in Paragraph 17.1.
-Consent, where needed, may be able to be given by the parent. - 8.27.2 When collecting sensitive information, the requirements of APP 3 and APP 5 must also be met.
+Comments on the issue of collection of sensitive information with consent from young people are contained in Section 7 of Part C of this Manual.
+Consent, where needed, may be able to be given by the parent. - 3.64 When collecting sensitive information, the requirements of APP 3 and APP 5 must also be met.
 Therefore, regardless of whether APP 3.3 requires that consent be obtained before sensitive information is collected, the School, for example, under APP 3.3(a)(ii) must ensure that the collection is reasonably necessary for one or more of its functions and activities, and under APP 5.1, take such steps (if any) as are reasonable in the circumstances to notify the individual of the matters in APP 5.2.
-There may be some instances where notification should not be given or is unnecessary. - 8.27.3 Sensitive information is collected by means other than by way of forms, such as during interviews, telephone calls, meetings and medical reports (assuming the information is collected by the School for inclusion in a record or a generally available publication, rather than merely heard by a staff member and not recorded).
+There may be some instances where notification should not be given or is unnecessary. - 3.65 Sensitive information is collected by means other than by way of forms, such as during interviews, telephone calls, meetings and medical reports (assuming the information is collected by the School for inclusion in a record or a generally available publication, rather than merely heard by a staff member and not recorded).
 On occasions sensitive information will be collected from third parties.
-To pre-empt such situations, it is important that the individual whose information is collected (eg. job applicant, student or parent) is made aware that their sensitive information is likely to be collected, and to obtain their consent to such collection.
-To achieve this, a sensitive information collection notice is included in the 'standard collection notice'.
-It may be appropriate on some occasions to get specific consent and give a specific collection notice. - 8.27.4 In some instances there is collection of sensitive information due to a legal obligation to collect such information.
+To pre-empt such situations, it is important that the individual whose information is collected (e.g., job applicant, student or parent) is made aware that their sensitive information is likely to be collected, and to obtain their consent to such collection.
+The 'standard collection notice' in Annexure 6 notifies students and parents that health information may be collected.
+However, this does not obtain consent.
+It may be appropriate on some occasions to get specific consent and give a specific collection notice. - 3.66 In some instances there is collection of sensitive information due to a legal obligation to collect such information.